Kevinle76/Web_Design/README.md

 ![Landing page](https://user-images.githubusercontent.com/100891182/181826113-bb8df3e2-a5bf-41a2-a2b9-9b8413165a35.jpeg)

-## Instructions
+## Problems:

-For this homework assignment, we'll create a website by using visualizations that were created in your Python-APIs homework, or you can use the [weather data](Resources/cities.csv) provided.
+We'll create a website by using visualizations that were created in your Python-APIs.

-As you build this dashboard, you'll create individual pages for each plot and a way to navigate between them.
+Create individual pages for each plot and a way to navigate between them.
 These pages will contain the visualizations and des.
-You will also build a landing page to provide a comparison of all the plots, along with another page to present the data used to build them.
+Build a landing page to provide a comparison of all the plots, along with another page to present the data used to build them.

 ### Website Requirements

 The website consistS of seven pages in total, including: